phorton1/fusionAddIns-pyJoints/docs/basics.md

     movePawl('pawl1',ccw,1,push1,push2, -1.0,  -4.0,   -2.9,   -3.5,   0.2)
     movePawl('pawl2',ccw,0,push2,push1, -1.0,   5.3,   -4.0,   -5.2,   0.2)

+On the next page we will begin to enumerate and describe more fully the things that can easily be called from pyJoints scripts.

 [Next](inputs.md) - The initialization section and defining [inputs](inputs.md) ...